ElbyFross/uniform-data-operator/README.md

 ﻿## Uniform Data Operator
 It's a framework that allow to oparate and manage yours data by unified way, not depending from your data base or prefered format.
-Standartize your data sturctures and avoid tuning of your product only for one storage that can't be not suitable for you in future.
+Standardize your data structures and avoid tuning of your product only for one storage type that could be not suitable for you in future.

 ### Binnary Handler
 Provides base API for binary serizliation process.